ManuelNvro/Manuel-Navarro-Catalan/docs/index.md

   - Docker.
   - Travis-CI.

-  I am also an active contributer for the [GridCal](https://gridcal.readthedocs.io/en/latest/about.html) project.
+  I am also an active contributor for the [GridCal](https://gridcal.readthedocs.io/en/latest/about.html) project.

 ## Contact
 - [LinkedIn](https://www.linkedin.com/in/manuel-navarro-catalan/)